MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Conclusions and Future Works

 In this paper, we introduced a novel data repository containing differentiating NT2 cells, designed to facilitate the segmentation of complex cell morphologies.
 This dataset requires pixel-level segmentation, which presents new challenges for accurately segmenting cells with intricate shapes.
 To address these challenges, we proposed an uncertainty-aware segmentation method \model enhancing the base TranUNet by training on virtual outliers sampled near the feature representation space, thereby increasing the model's sensitivity to small pixel variations and morphological changes across different cell stages.
 This enhancement makes our \model more robust and effective for segmenting complex and irregularly shaped cells.

 The experimental results demonstrate that the proposed \model outperforms existing benchmarks, including Cellpose and TransUNet.
 Our best-performing model, \model with a hybrid encoder, showed a notable improvement in performance metrics, achieving a 6.23\% increase in the Dice Similarity Coefficient (DSC).
 This statistic measures the similarity between the segmented cells and the ground truth.
 A reduction in HD95 (Hausdorff Distance at the 95th percentile) was also measured, indicating a decreased spatial discrepancy between the predicted and actual segmentation boundaries compared to the baseline configuration.
 By providing comprehensive visualizations and complete code, we aim to contribute to not only advance further research in this emerging domain but also to serve as a practical solution for cell segmentation and visualization in diverse medical AI applications.

-\textbf{Future Work:} Building on the proposed NT2 cells dataset, future research will address the challenge of segmenting complex cell morphologies, particularly those with substantial overlapping regions, which remain a significant obstacle to achieving accurate segmentation.
-Further efforts will focus on developing advanced deep-learning methods for biological AI to overcome these challenges.
+\textbf{Limitations.} The relatively small size of the annotated dataset (36 images), is a limitation and the data may not be sufficient for all research applications.
+We anticipate that incorporating a larger number of images could further improve model performance.
+Additionally, while our method is effective for the NT2 cell dataset, it may not scale seamlessly to all types of cell datasets; inappropriately handling systematic outliers could potentially reduce its effectiveness.

+\textbf{Future Work.} Future work will focus on a broader range of deep learning architectures to further enhance performance and generalisability.
+This also includes applying sampling procedures within the latent space to further simplify training and potentially enhance the results.
+Quantification of the method performance with respect to uncertainties is another important aspect to study further.